Naslovnica Chapter 10 – Information society and media

 What is being negotiated?

-The last three decades were marked by expansion of electronic communications and society digitalisation.
-Accordingly with the new technological trends, the European Union develops new policies in order to ensure equal and fair availability to new digital and electronic services to the users and companies.
-The EU legislation which defines guidelines for the area of electronic communications, information society services and audio visual policy presents chapter 10 – Information society and media.
+The last three decades have been marked by the expansion of electronic communications and the digitalisation of society.
+In line with new technological trends, the European Union is developing new policies to ensure equal and fair access to new digital and electronic services for all users and companies.
+The EU acquis defining the guidelines in the fields of electronic communications, information society services, and audiovisual policy constitutes Negotiating Chapter 10 – Information Society and Media.

-Information society includes information society services and electronic communications.
-The EU acquis of this part of the Chapter 10 contributes to information society services development, establishes pre-conditions for reducing of digital divide and enables efficient functioning of the market in accordance with technological progress, ensures broadband access and access to the other electronic services (e-government, e-health, e-signature, e-commerce…) as well as standards for information safety.
-The aim of the EU in this field is to ensure services (phone, fax, internet access, free of charge emergency calls) on favourable conditions to the users,with stimulation of market match and reducing dominance of monopoly which is still existing for some services (for example high speed internet access).
+The information society covers information society services and electronic communications.
+The acquis in this part of the chapter contributes to the development of information services, creates preconditions for reducing the digital divide, and enables the efficient functioning of the market in line with technological progress.
+It ensures broadband internet access and other electronic services (e-government, e-health, e-signature, e-commerce, etc.), as well as standards for information security.
+The EU’s objective in this area is to ensure affordable services for users (telephone, fax, internet access, free emergency calls), while stimulating market competition and reducing the dominance of monopolies that affect certain services (e.g. high-speed internet access).

 Sub-areas?